ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the custom list.

 `-f, --force`
-:   Attempt to delete custom list without prompting for confirmation.
+:   Attempt to delete a custom list without prompting for confirmation.

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `cis instance-set INSTANCE` is used.